 Testing the Starting System using a Scanner

-Hands down the absolute best way to diagnose this condition is to use a scanner hooked up to the OBD2 or diagnostic connector under the dash on the drivers hand side.
-Here you can read live engine data and communicate with the Saturn Ion’s Engine Control Module and Body Control Module.
+Hands down the absolute best way to diagnose this condition is to use a scanner hooked up to the OBD2 or diagnostic connector under the dash on the driver’s hand side.
+Here you can read live engine data and communicate with the main Engine Control Module and the Body Control Module.
 Since we now know how the starting circuit operates, it is important to view the data in BOTH the ECM and BCM.
 Looking at the live data in the BCM, you are going to want to see that the ignition switch is in the START or RUN position while you turn the key to the CRANK position.
-While looking at the live data in the ECM, you are going to want to see a “CRANK” request being sent from the BCM and that the ECM is activating the Starter Relay.
-That way you know the ignition switch, the Body Control Module, Engine Control Module and the rest of the starting circuit is all working normal.
+In addition, looking at the live data in the ECM, you are going to want to see a “CRANK” request being sent from the BCM and that the ECM is activating the Starter Relay.
+That way you know the ignition switch, the Body Control Module, Engine Control Module and the rest of the starting circuit is all working normally.

-The fix for this 2004 Saturn Ion no crank/start condition was to replace the ignition switch with the updated part number, update the Body Control Module with the latest software version available and then finally do the 30 minute ignition switch relearn procedure.
-Here is the updated part numbers you will need.
+The fix for this 2004 Saturn Ion no crank/start condition was to replace the ignition switch with the updated part number, update the Body Control Module with the latest software version available and then finally do the 30-minute ignition switch relearn procedure.
+Here are the updated part numbers you will need.

 Body Control Module (2003 Saturn Ion) 15797057